Scopeuk/3dPrintingNotes/src/linuxForKlipperUsers.md

 e.g. `ls --help`
 ## Man Command
 `man` is the manual command, man is a command which accesses documentation for other commands, these manual pages can be very verbose and technical but likely include all the detail you could need if doing something unusual
-  Usage example
+Example
 - `man ls` this will launch the manual tool pointed at the entry for the ls command

 # Finding your way around the file system
-Assuming you have found your way into a terminal via ssh or the device its self the following commands should help with moving between folders or identifying where you are included here are also the comands for moving, copying and renaming files
+Assuming you have found your way into a terminal via ssh or the device itself the following commands should help with moving between folders or identifying where you are
+included here are also the comands for moving, copying and renaming files
 ## Magic symbols
 | Symbol | Meaning |